 CONGRESSIONAL DISTRICT 5

 Arizona’s 5th Congressional District consists of parts of Maricopa and Pinal counties.
 It includes parts of Mesa, Chandler, Gilbert, Queen Creek and San Tan Valley.
-The average voter is 38.7 years old, earns more than $100,000.
+The average voter is 38.7 years old and earns more than $100,000.

 Candidate (D) Katrina Schaffner

-Schaffner is a Ukrainian activist who is running because she opposes Biggs’ opposition to U.S. funding of Ukraine’s war against Russia.
+Schaffner is a Ukrainian activist who is running because she opposes Biggs’ opposition to U.S. funding to Ukraine for the war with Russia.
 Schaffner says, if elected, she will advocate for an economy and healthcare system that works for everyone.

 Schaffner wants to protect renters, extend tax credits to homeowners and hold corporations accountable, ensuring billionaires pay their fair share of taxes.